 If there’s one thing you can’t truly comprehend until you’re in the industry, it’s the sheer amount of different avenues you can take to find contentment and success in insurance.
 My time at Zurich has been a diverse one – I’ve now worked in 4 different offices in 6 different roles, alongside countless people, both inside and out of Zurich.
-Following experiences in Professional Indemnity Underwriting, Marine Claims Handling, Personal Lines Distribution and Cyber Liability Underwriting, as well as projects involving the gig economy and company-wide initiatives, I’ve now moved off Zurich’s Business Graduate Programme into a permanent role in their regional Financial Lines Underwriting team.
+Following experiences in Specialty Lines Underwriting, Marine Claims and Personal Lines Distribution, as well as projects involving the gig economy and company-wide initiatives, I moved off Zurich’s Business Graduate Programme – initially into a role in the regional Financial Lines Underwriting team, and from there into the world of Cyber Underwriting.

 A week in the life of an insurance graduate at Zurich